 Marketers are the end point of data governance.
 They request data from the data governance infrastructure created by data stewards, scientists, and engineers.
 Marketers encompass a number of different specialties under the marketing umbrella, including the following:

 The Data Governance framework simplifies and streamlines the process of categorizing data and creating data usage policies.
 Once data labels have been applied and data usage policies are in place, marketing actions can be evaluated to ensure the correct use of data.

 There are three key elements to the Data Governance framework: Labels, Policies, and Enforcement.

-Data Governance enables data stewards to apply usage labels at the dataset and field level to categorize data according to the type of policies that apply.
+Data Governance enables data stewards to apply usage labels at the schema field level and dataset level to categorize data according to the type of policies that apply.

 The Data Governance framework includes predefined data usage labels that can be used to categorize data in three ways:

 See the guide on supported data usage labels for a complete list of available labels, as well as definitions for each label type.